demoray/demoray.github.io/_posts/2017-07-09-longpoint.md

 There were a few things that sucked:
 * Armor checks?
 LOL.
 While you had to have the appropriate gear, it didn't have to fit well.
 Or cover anything useful.
 "Yes, that is a fencing mask, no idea if it fits you or not.
 GOOD."
 "Yes, that plastic bit the size of a quarter counts as rigid elbows.
 Have fun!"
 For as much pestering as it took to get my helm approved, I was surprised at how awful the gear inspection was in practice.
 * Judging for rapier was atrocious.
-Compared to longsword, rapier is extremely fast.
 The judges played favorites, followed opinions of others, and were flat wrong *often*.
 Not just my fights, judging throughout all of the rapier fighting was *crap*, including the finals.
 * The dude-bro quota was too damn high.
 I watched a friend land a thrust to their opponent's neck while controlling their opponent's weapon, which knocked the opponent backwards slightly, but was not awarded points as "There wasn't enough follow-through".
 Said dude-bro-ism cost them the match.
 * The counted-blows tournament had greater than 20% injury rate not including one person with an estimated 120 square inches of bruising.
 (My count is based on ice-packs on joints and visible blood.)